 Better Health is one of the pharmacy’s major insurance plans, providing prescription drug coverage for 30% of their patients.
 Since Better Health significantly decreased their reimbursement rate a few years ago, Natalie worries about the effect of further decreases.
 As she reads the new contract, she discovers that Better Health is switching from an AWP-based reimbursement formula to a wholesaler acquisition cost (WAC) formula and the new reimbursement rate is WAC plus 2% plus a $0.95 dispensing fee.
 Natalie has no idea how the new reimbursement rate compares with the old reimbursement rate of AWP less 18.48% plus a $1.25 dispensing fee.
 She worries that the insurer is just trying to decrease the reimbursement.

-Natalie wonders whether Good Service Pharmacy should still participate in the Better ...
+Natalie wonders whether Good Service Pharmacy should still participate ...